rmach816/gauge_website/MEASUREMENTS_FIX_COMPLETE.md

-# AI Chat Measurements Issue - FIXED
+# AI Chat Measurements Issue - FIXED (SUPERSEDED)

 ## Date: November 10, 2025
+## ⚠️ This document is SUPERSEDED by MEASUREMENTS_FIX_COMPREHENSIVE.md

+**NOTE**: This was the initial fix.
+A more comprehensive fix was implemented to handle ALL scenarios including editing single measurements from Settings.
+See **MEASUREMENTS_FIX_COMPREHENSIVE.md** for the complete solution.

+---

 ## Problem Identified